How Fast Usain Bolt Can Run?

 Gear Up

 Running a 50K isn’t just about logging miles; it’s also about having the right gear.
-For my first ultra, I invested in a lightweight hydration pack, trail shoes with good grip, and a solid headlamp (since part of the race was in the dark).
+Trust me, having the right gear can make a difference, especially on technical trails.
+Before my first ultra, I got a lightweight hydration pack, trail shoes with good grip, and a solid headlamp (since part of the race was in the dark).

 Some of the essentials include: